reneetro/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+DOM stands for 'Document Object Model' it is a representation of everything within the document/page.
 2. What is an event?
+An event is a trigger on a webpage that  can activate some function.
+For example an event "click" might execute a function that changes the class of an element.
 3. What is an event listener?
+An eventListener is a method used to keep the browser waiting/listening for an event (first parameter) to happen.
+Once it detects the event, it will execute whatever is the second parameter.
 4. Why would we convert a NodeList into an Array?
+A NodeList might be converted to an array because a NodeList does not have all of the methods that Arrays have, built into it.
+If you turn a NodeList into an Array, you have access to a lot more methods.
 5. What is a component?
+A component is a function that takes in data and returns an HTML element.